sos-program/sos-program.github.io/docs/Wild Salmon Policy Background.md

 #### Action Step 1.1: Identify Conservation Units (CUs)

 Although adaptive diversity of Pacific salmon occurs at a range of scales that include the species, CU, population and deme, the WSP identifies diversity at the scale of CUs as fundamental units that cannot be recolonized if lost.
 A CU is defined as a group of wild salmon sufficiently isolated from other groups that, if lost, are very unlikely to recolonize naturally within an acceptable timeframe (e.g. a human lifetime or a specified number of salmon generations) ([DFO 2005](./References)).
-<a href="https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/334860.pdf">Pacific salmon Conservation Units</a> are delineated by their salmon ecology, life-history, and genetics.
+<a href="https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/334860.pdf">Pacific salmon Conservation Units</a> are delineated by their salmon ecology, life-history, and genetics ([Holtby & Ciruna 2007](./References)).
+For a general summary of how CUs are delineated see Appendix A2 of [Pestal et al. 2024](./References)

 There are 377 'current' CUs defined across the five species of salmon managed by DFO in the Pacific Region ([Wade et al. 2019](./References.md)).
 'Current' is a specific CU designation.
 'Current' CUs are extant
 (i.e. not extirpated), and are either part of the original CU list developed by <a href="https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/334860.pdf">Holtby and Ciruna (2007)</a>, or have been modified and approved by CU experts and methodological processes that align with <a href="https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/334860.pdf">Holtby and Ciruna (2007)</a>.
+There is an DFO OpenData website to find the forms to submit revisions to CU requests: https://open.canada.ca/data/en/dataset/1ac00a39-4770-443d-8a6b-9656c06df6a3
 Revisions to the original CU list have been completed for Fraser sockeye and Southern BC Chinook ([Grant et al. 2011, Brown et al. 2019](./References.md)).

 <br>